irenepsmith/AWSTracker/BlogApp/Readme.md

 + **BlogApp** - Used as the base class for the Spring Boot application.
 + **BlogController** - Used as the Spring Boot controller that handles HTTP requests.
 + **Post** - Used as the applications model that stores application data.
-+ **RedshiftService** - Used as the Spring Service that uses the Amazon Redshift Java API V2 and Amazon Translate Java API V2.
++ **RedshiftService** - Used as the Spring Service that uses the Amazon Redshift and Amazon Translate Java Async clients.
 + **WebSecurityConfig** - The role of this class is to set up an in-memory user store that contains a single user (the user name is **user** and the password is **password**).

 ### BlogApp class